k2view-academy/K2View-Academy/articles/26_fabric_security/14_user_IAM_SAML_Azure_AD_setup.md

 ## Configuration instructions: At Fabric

-In addition to the instructions that are detailed [here](/articles/26_fabric_security/13_user_IAM_configiration.md#saml-configuration), to setup SAML with Azure AD requires to add an additional configuration parameter to the config.ini file: `SECURITY_WANT_NAMEID_ENCRYPTED=false`
+In addition to the instructions detailed [here](/articles/26_fabric_security/13_user_IAM_configiration.md#saml-configuration), setting-up SAML with Azure AD requires adding an additional configuration parameter to the config.ini file: `SECURITY_WANT_NAMEID_ENCRYPTED=false`